AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/staged-catalog.md

 ## Objective {#objective}

 This document helps you understand how to manage product catalog experience based on staged product data and AEM Launches.
 Many times, authors have to prepare in parallel an upcoming product launch (such as a new apparel collection).
-This requires access to staged product data (= not live yet) and the ability to prepare the content.
+This requires access to staged product data (not live yet) and the ability to prepare the content.
 This new content will go live with the product launch.

     >[!NOTE]
     >